MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

     document, and the documents are transferred to the correct aging period.

-- When you age balance forward accounts, the system calculates the age of each document in the current aging period, but doesn’t actually move them to the noncurrent aging periods.
+- When you age balance forward accounts, the system calculates the age of each document in the current aging period, but doesn't actually move them to the noncurrent aging periods.
 Noncurrent balances for these accounts are consolidated after you remove paid transactions.
 See *Removing paid transactions* for more information.